kingsleyadam/local-abbfreeathome-hass/README.md

 The Switch Sensors can be deceiving.
 These are additional On/Off sensors associated with a switching device.
 If you physically toggle the switch sensor (On or Off), the status of the switch sensor will be updated in Home Assistant accordingly.

-However, if you turn off the light using Home Assistant, the Free@Home app, or any other non-physical method, the switch sensor will not be updated to reflect the light's status.
+However, if you turn off the light using Home Assistant, the free@home app, or any other non-physical method, the switch sensor will not be updated to reflect the light's status.

 This discrepancy can cause issues when automating a light.
 If the light is already turned off via Home Assistant, but the switch sensor still indicates an `On` state, you won't be able to turn the light on using the switch sensor.

->**It is best to associate a switch directly with a light in the Free@Home configuration whenever possible.
-For example, if you have a Philips Hue bulb, it's advisable to set up Philips Hue lights within Free@Home and associate a switch with it directly.
+> **It is best to associate a switch directly with a light in the free@home configuration whenever possible.
+For example, if you have a Philips Hue bulb, it's advisable to set up Philips Hue lights within free@home and associate a switch with it directly.
 This approach avoids using Home Assistant entirely, making the setup much more straightforward and responsive.**

 If you want to control a device or a set of devices using the switch sensor in Home Assistant, it's best to use emitted events.
 The `SwitchSensor` class will emit an event when pressed.